The Atlantic Hurricane Season Grows Worse

 Republican Governors Association chairman Haley Barbour, governor of Mississippi, today issued the following statement:

 “I called Rick Scott this morning and committed the full resources of the RGA to his election as governor of Florida.
-I encourage every Republican …
+I encourage every Republican in …

 Florida Democrat on Early Voting So Far: ‘This Is Horrible.’